andrewsunglaekim/js-scope-and-context/readme.md

 // {name: 'mary', loggingThisFromPersonObject: f()}
 ```

+Again, we want to stress here the importance of how each of these functions were called rather than how it was defined.
 This brings us to a general rule of thumb for context.

 In general, `this` is whatever was to the left of the period when it was called, unless...

-### You do
+### You do (5/43)

 In groups, try to determine what the two values of `this` will be in the following code.